hummingbird-project/hummingbird-docs/Hummingbird.docc/index.md

 Lightweight, flexible, modern server framework written in Swift.

-## HummingbirdCore

-HummingbirdCore contains a Swift NIO based server framework.
-The server framework `Server` can be used to support many protocols but is primarily designed to support HTTP.
-By default it is setup to be an HTTP/1.1 server, but it can support TLS and HTTP2 via the `HummingbirdTLS` and `HummingbirdHTTP2` modules.

-HummingbirdCore can be used separately from Hummingbird if you want to write your own web application framework.

 ## Hummingbird

-Hummingbird is a lightweight and flexible web application framework that runs on top of HummingbirdCore.
-It is designed to require the minimum number of dependencies and makes no use of Foundation.
+Hummingbird is a lightweight and flexible web application framework.
 It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned, custom encoding/decoding of requests/responses, TLS and HTTP2.

 ```swift
 import Hummingbird